Cobfish/HOWL-Test/HOWL.md

 Tidbit of advice, use Control \+ F for easier access to info with keywords

 I will not be updating HOWL from Monday, July 7th to July 21st.
-I have been long overdue for a break from this project as I have taken less than 7 actual break days where I didn't interact with this community/updated the project since I started it back on June 19th 2024\.
+I have been long overdue for a break from this project as I have taken less than 7 actual break days where I didn't interact with this community/updated the project since I started it back in June last year.
 Tau will be updating the document to some capability but it will not contain all the extra formatting/proof-checking that I do.
 Nor will Major Order stats be updated.
 When I come back from break I will work on it again. \- Herald

 [HOWL Projects Link Tree](https://docs.google.com/document/d/1hURxcGFSxEfH71HQz_2QNmNityBdZQ0f50azC6QgKLo/edit?usp=sharing)